-Creating a brand presence through social can be a critical part of growing your business.
+Creating a brand presence through social is a critical part of growing your business.
 It can also be hugely daunting.
 Enter Hootsuite, a social media management tool which allows you to run all of your social media marketing from a single web based dashboard.
 With Hootsuite, you’re able to post across multiple channels with one-click, schedule posts to go out automatically and generate custom analytics reports to dig into the effectiveness of your content.
 They also offer free, pro and enterprise solutions to fit the needs of your business.

 Track Your Finances: Wave

 If you’re like most freelancers or small business owners, you hear the word ‘accounting’ or ‘payroll’ and you cringe.
 But it doesn’t have to be that way.
 Wave is a cloud-based, integrated financial software service that provides tools for invoicing, accounting, payroll, payments and more.
 And because Wave specifically designed their product for small businesses, freelancers, and entrepreneurs, even the pricing structure is user friendly.
 Wave’s software is free upfront, you just pay as you go and only get charged for the features you use.

 Website platforms like Selz provide some awesome templates that you can use straight out of the box.
 If you’d like to add a little extra personalization to your website, Canva could be another crucial tool for you to check out.
 With an easy to use drag and drop interface and access to hundreds of images, photo filters, icons, shapes, and fonts, Canva allows you to create eye-catching designs and layouts- no design experience necessary!
 Jump in and flex those design muscles for free, here.
 To get the most out of Canva, you can also take their Skillshare class on effective Graphic Design.